José Piñera Carvallo

-Manuel José Piñera Carvallo (22 September 1917 – 3 June 1991) was a Chilean engineer, diplomat and Christian Democratic politician.
-He was born in Paris in 1917 and died in Santiago in 1991.
+Manuel José Piñera Carvallo (22 September 1917 – 3 June 1991) was a Chilean engineer, diplomat, and Christian Democratic politician.

 Early life

 Piñera Carvallo was the son of lawyer José Manuel Piñera Figueroa and Elena Carvallo Castillo.
 His great-grandfather, José Piñera Lombera, a native of Lima, Peru, but from Asturias, arrived in La Serena in 1827, being the first Piñera to arrive in Chile.

 José Piñera Carvallo lived in Paris, France, where he received a secular education in conjunction with his siblings Bernardino (doctor and bishop), Paulette and Marie Louise.
 At 17, he returned to Chile, studying at the Padres Franceses school in the capital and then in the School of Engineering at the Catholic University of Chile.

 Personal life

 While still young he married Magdalena Echenique Rozas, daughter of José Miguel Echenique Correa and Josefa Rozas Ariztía.
 Carvallo's mother was the granddaughter of the aristocratic Luisa Pinto Garmendia, daughter of President Francisco Antonio Pinto, sister of President Aníbal Pinto and sister in law of President Manuel Bulnes.

-With Magdalena Carvallo had six children: Guadalupe, José, Sebastian, Paul, Miguel and Magdalena.
+With Magdalena Carvallo had six children: Guadalupe, José, Sebastián, Pablo, Miguel, and Magdalena.
 He separated from his wife in 1975.
-He died of pulmonary emphysema in 1991.
+He died of pulmonary emphysema in 1991 in Santiago.